neilralston/MechaCar_Statistical_Analysis/README.md

    As illustrated in the table below, both the vehicle length and ground clearance variables provided a non-random amount of variance to the mpg values.

    The vehicle length and ground clearance have a significant impact on mpg values.
+Less so but perhaps still significant is the vehicle

    ![MPG_Regression](MPG_regression.PNG)

 2. Is the slope of the linear model considered to be zero?
 Why or why not?